Nkosinathi-Bonga-James-Mncube/libft/README.md

  - C

  Requirements of the project:
- - Given the prototype for function student and re-create behaviors as the originals
+ - Student are given the prototype for functions and must re-create behaviors as the originals
  - Heap allocated memory space must be properly freed when necessary (e.g use for Malloc)

-List of functions:
+ Example for functions: